Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 }

-Platform Note: Always use workspace:* or workspace:^ for internal packages.
-Without explicit protocol declaration, resolvers treat the dependency as remote and fetch stale registry versions, breaking local development loops.
+Always use workspace:* or workspace:^ for internal packages.
+Without the explicit protocol, the resolver treats the dependency as remote and fetches a stale published version, silently breaking the local development loop.

 Frequently Asked Questions

-How can I enforce strict dependency resolution in production CI/CD pipelines?
-Use frozen lockfile installation commands (npm ci, yarn install --frozen-lockfile, pnpm install --frozen-lockfile) combined with integrity verification.
-Configure strict-peer-dependencies=true in pnpm or --legacy-peer-deps=false in npm to fail builds on unmet peer constraints, ensuring predictable, auditable dependency trees.
+How can I enforce strict dependency resolution in CI/CD pipelines?
+Install from the lockfile only — npm ci, yarn install --immutable, or pnpm install --frozen-lockfile — so any drift between manifest and lockfile fails the build.
+Combine that with strict-peer-dependencies=true in pnpm (or npm v7+'s default strict peer resolution) to fail on unmet peers, producing predictable, auditable trees.